 How do I register my child for the right level?

-Make sure you register your child for the right age group and we will take care of the level.
 If you have already skated with us we have a record of levels achieved last session.
 If a skater is new to us, we will place them in the appropriate level during the first several weeks.
 During the spring, there is no age difference between CanSkate 1 and 2; skaters will be grouped according to skating level.